 Although considerable time and expense was devoted to the RTC, it had a relatively short productive life.
 It was superseded by the Carlsberg Automatic Meridian Circle in La Palma.

 Unlike the ATC which was mounted on stone piers (as were the transit instruments that preceded it), the RTC was mounted on hollow piers made of cast iron.
 Each was filled with around 700 litres of anti-freeze (a mix of water and ethylene glycol), to help smooth out temperature variations and so reduce the range in level.
-To reduce the range further, hardboard sheeting mounted on aluminium frames was fitted around the piers, with padding being added beneath the hardboard in November 1939.
+To reduce the range further, portable screens consisting of hardboard sheeting mounted on aluminium frames was fitted around the piers and brought into use on 3 February 1938, with padding being added beneath the hardboard in November 1939.

 The RTC was fitted with two glass circles, each 28 inches in diameter and weighing 16 lb.
 They carried 4320 divisions etched at intervals of 5 minutes of arc on and annulus 24 inches in diameter.
 The scale was read with six micrometer eyepieces to 0.001 minutes of ac.
 These were replaced by cameras in 1952 (six circle readers and one pointer for each circle).